Hate crimes on rise in SC. But there’s no state law against them

 State Sen. Greg Gregory, R-Lancaster, told The State newspaper he would return to Columbia for a special session.

 At a news conference on Aug.
-8, Richland County Sheriff Leon Lott said he wasn’t able to take further action against a former high school student who recorded racist videos that depicted the killing of a black.
-Lott pointed out that there is no state law that allows him to pursue charges, reported by The State.
+8, Richland County Sheriff Leon Lott said he wasn’t able to take further action against a former high school student who recorded racist videos that depicted the killing of a black person.
+Lott pointed out that there is no state law that allows him to pursue charges, The State reported.

-In the videos on Twitter, which was recorded in May, the student, whose name was not released because he is a juvenile, said he was a “hater of all black men” and used racial slurs to describe African Americans.
-He proceeded to repeatedly shoot at a “box of Jordans — the favorite pair of shoes for a black man” with an assault rifle and a shotgun.
+In the videos on Twitter recorded in May, the student, whose name was not released because he is a juvenile, said he was a “hater of all black men” and used racial slurs to describe African-Americans.
+He repeatedly shot at a “box of Jordans — the favorite pair of shoes for a black man” with an assault rifle and a shotgun.
 At the end, he said: “Thank you for watching my PSA.
 F--- all n------.”

 Lott said he believed a hate crime law would have allowed his department to file more charges against the student.